#DRStart#

 body, the Directors individually, Chairman as well as that of its Committees.

-the entire Board, respective committees of which they are members and of their peer Board
+entire board including Independent Directors, respective committees of which they are

-members, including Chairman of the Board.
+members and of their peer Board members, including Chairman of the Board.
+Thereafter, the

 MANAGERIAL REMUNERATION